Halloween is one of the most magical days in the whole year for a child, and the magic is all too fleeting.

 Having to wrestle your child in and out of a complicated costume will detract from the fun for both of you.
 Look for costumes with long zippers, snaps, or cleverly detailed one-piece jumpsuits that only look elaborate.
 If you're potty training or diaper changing, factor that into account.

-Trick-or-treaters need to be able to walk well in their costume (no too-big shoes or heels), see well (make sure masks and hoods don't hamper vision), and be visible.
-(Read our article on safety-proofing costumes for steps you can take to make your child's costume safer.)
+Trick-or-treaters need to be able to walk well in their costume (no too-big shoes or heels), see well (make sure masks and hoods don't hamper vision), and be visible or reflective.

 Even a two or three year old may have pretty firm ideas about what he or she wants to wear.
 In this case, one solution might be to pre-select three or four costumes, print or cut out their images, and then let your child choose.

 For older kids, approach the costume selection process as fun bonding time.
 Often it's easier if you set the limits—warmth, cost, age-appropriateness—upfront.

 Every year, there are a few really popular kids' costumes.
 They usually revolve around hot kids' movies and TV shows.
 Traditional Halloween-themed costumes like witches and monsters are forever in style.
 We've also found that classic storybook characters, "when I grow up" heroes, and animal costumes are always big hits.

 In other words, as long as your child's costume is adorable and comfortable, and you're both wild about it, then that costume is a keeper.